ucsdarclab/ServerDockerGuidance/README.md

 RUN pip install jupyter                             # you can also directly install from using pip
 ```

-In case you would like to use conda to manage environment in docker:
+In case you would like to use mamba (or conda) to manage environment in docker:

 ```
 FROM nvcr.io/nvidia/cuda:11.3.0-cudnn8-runtime-ubuntu20.04